NetFPGA/P4-NetFPGA-public/Getting Started.md

 1. Go to the [NetFPGA SUME System Setup](https://github.com/NetFPGA/NetFPGA-SUME-public/wiki/Reference-Operating-System-Setup-Guide) wiki page and follow the instructions.
 Make sure to install all of the required dependencies.

     * **Important**: This project uses **Vivado 2016.4**.
 You will likely run into issues if you do not use this version of Vivado.
-Also, make sure to check the box indicating that you would like to install the SDK.
+Also, make sure to check the box indicating that you would like to install the SDK when installing Vivado.

 2. Install the Xilinx P4-SDNet tools.